MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

     runtimeclass CoreWebView2CustomSchemeRegistration
     {
         // Constructor
-        CoreWebView2CustomSchemeRegistration(string schemeName, bool isSecure, bool isCorsEnabled, IList<String> allowedOrigins);
+        CoreWebView2CustomSchemeRegistration(string schemeName, bool isSecure, IList<String> allowedOrigins);

         // The name of the custom scheme to register. string SchemeName { get; set; };

-        // Whether the scheme will be treated as a secure context like https. bool IsSecure { get; set; };
+        // Whether the scheme will be treated as a [Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) like https. bool IsSecure { get; set; };

-        // If `isCorsEnabled` is set, the scheme will be allowed for requests subject to
-        // CORS rules as specified in [Cross-Origin Resource Sharing - MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-        // If it is not set, CORS requests with this scheme will be blocked. bool IsCorsEnabled { get; set; };

         // List of origins that are allowed to issue requests with the custom scheme.
         // Except origins with custom scheme itself and no-origin requests,
-        // the origin of any request to the custom scheme URL
+        // the origin of any request (requests that have the
+        // [Origin header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin?msclkid=f7147fe3a64711ecbcde6eb3114a9946)) to the custom scheme URL
         // needs to be in this list.
 Note that cross-origin restrictions still apply.
         // Origins are specified as a string in the format of scheme://host:port.
-        // The origins are string pattern matched with `*` (matches 0 or more characters) and `?` (matches 0 or 1 character) wildcards.
+        // The origins are string pattern matched with `*` (matches 0 or more characters)
+        // and `?` (matches 0 or 1 character) wildcards
+        // just like the URI matching in the [AddWebResourceRequestedFilter API](https://docs.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.core.corewebview2.addwebresourcerequestedfilter?msclkid=33bd40dda64d11ec9390310f4f42d68a&view=webview2-dotnet-1.0.1150.38).
         // For example, "http://*.example.com:80".
         // Any origin from the custom scheme itself is always allowed.
 If the
         // list is empty, no other origin except origins from same scheme are allowed.